truenas/middleware/docs/userguide/index.rst

 #.
 Use the "Add Storage" button of the jail and select the configured volume/dataset as the "Source".

-If you wish to prevent writes to the storage, check the box “Read-Only”.
+If you wish to prevent writes to the storage, check the box "Read-Only".

-By default, the “Create directory” box is checked.
-This means that the directory will automatically be created for you under the specified
-“Destination” path if the directory does not already exist.
+By default, the "Create directory" box is checked.
+This means that the directory will automatically be created for you under the specified "Destination" path if the directory does not already exist.

 Once a storage has been added, it will be added to the tree under the specified jail.
-In the example shown in Figure 13.2e, a dataset named *volume1/data* has been chosen as the “Source” as it contains the files stored on the FreeNAS® system.
+In the example shown in Figure 13.2e, a dataset named *volume1/data* has been chosen as the "Source" as it contains the files stored on the FreeNAS® system.
 When the storage was created, the user browsed to
-*volume1/jails/pluginjail/usr/local* in the “Destination” field, then typed in *test* as the directory.
-Since this directory did not already exist, it was created as the “Create directory” box was left as checked.
+*volume1/jails/pluginjail/usr/local* in the "Destination" field, then typed in *test* as the directory.
+Since this directory did not already exist, it was created as the "Create directory" box was left as checked.
 The resulting storage was added to the *pluginjail* entry in the tree as */usr/local/test*.
 The user has clicked this */usr/local/test* entry in order to access its edit screen.

 By default, the storage is mounted as it is created.
-To unmount the storage, uncheck its “Mounted?” box.
+To unmount the storage, uncheck its "Mounted?" box.

 .. note:: a mounted dataset will not automatically mount any of its child datasets.
 While the child datasets may appear browsable inside the jail, any changes will not be visible.
 Since each dataset is considered to be its own filesystem, each child dataset must have its own mount point, meaning that you need to create a separate storage for any child datasets which need to be mounted.

-To delete the storage, click its “Delete” button.
+To delete the storage, click its "Delete" button.

 .. warning:: it is important to realize that an added storage is really just a pointer to the selected storage directory on the FreeNAS® system.
 It does
    **not** create a copy of that data within the jail.